bradleymonk/bradleymonk/README.md

-Hi, I’m @bradleymonk
-I work at Pacific Science & Engineering.
+Hi, I’m @bradleymonk when at _Pacific Science & Engineering_, and @bradmonk everywhere else.
-📫: brad.monk@pacific-science.us